Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Hydrology Data Application

-For the second catchment, the Withlachoochee River in Florida, the $R^2$ was 0.58 on the test dataset.
-The final whole dataset $R^2$ for this catchment when trained on the entire dataset was 0.54 (Figure \ref{fig:WithlachoocheeResults}).
-It is not surprising that the whole-dataset $R^2$ is often lower than the test set $R^2$.
-This just indicates that the training set is extremely hard to predict, perhaps due to high or more frequent extremes which are notoriously hard to predict, especially with only a linear model.
-The test set $R^2$ results for both catchments are similar to those seen from LSTMs which are much more complex and much less interpretable \citep{hoedt2021mc,anderson2022evaluation}.

-Though the Withlachoochee River results presented in Figure \ref{fig:WithlachoocheeResults} look very different compared to the results from the Koksilah River (Figure \ref{fig:koksilahResults}), the results can be interpreted in a similar fashion.
-We first note that this catchment never reaches a fully saturated phase where rainfall has a huge impact on streamflow in a short period of time.
+For the second catchment, the Withlachoochee River in Florida, the $R^2$ was 0.55 on the test dataset.
+In the final model, the autocorrelated errors were modeled via an AR(2) process with fitted coefficients (1.389, -0.408), showing extreme autocorrelation.
+Though the Withlachoochee River results presented in Figure \ref{fig:WithlachoocheeResults} look very different compared to the results from the Koksilah River (Figure \ref{fig:koksilahResults}), they can be interpreted in a similar fashion.
+We first note that this catchment may not experience overland flow where rainfall bypasses the storage and strongly affects streamflow in a short period of time.
 This is reasonable since this is a dry catchment with an aridity index of greater than one, meaning that the potential for evaporation is greater than total precipitation.
 Starting in May (days 130-175), the catchment enters a dry phase.
-By this time of the year, the catchment has experienced about 6 months of relatively dry weather and temperatures have begun to rise (Figure \ref{fig:RainfallStreamflow}), therefore in May, any rainfall that occurs gets evaporated or contributes to soil moisture.
-By mid to late June (about day 180), a consistent amount of rainfall usually falls, outpacing evaporation and streamflow (Figure \ref{fig:RainfallStreamflow}), thus the catchment soils become wet enough to produce streamflow.
+By this time of the year, the catchment has experienced about 6 months of relatively dry weather and temperatures have begun to rise, therefore in May, most rainfall evaporates or contributes to soil moisture.
+By mid to late June (about day 180), a consistent amount of rainfall usually falls, outpacing evaporation (Figure \ref{fig:RainfallStreamflow}), thus the catchment soils become wet enough to produce streamflow.
 Before the catchment can become fully saturated, in September (day 260), rainfall falls below evaporation and streamflow, leading to larger lags becoming significant and a drying phase from October to the next year.